yevrah/simplerr-angular7/README.md

 entity, organisation around domains places back end and front end in the same folder, ass well as assets and libraries.

-Key terms top remember when discussung the structure:
+Key terms top remember when discussing the structure:

   * Application - the same folder that .git lives in, contains multiple modules
   * Module - Contains all the code for that application, applications generally contain everything you would normally find after logging in.